So I finally did it …

 Also a quick FYI if you’re interested in the Nomad Cruise:

-Nomad Cruise X1 leaves in April 2020 from the Caribbean to Portugal, and you can get 100 Euros OFF, plus expedited review of your application, by completing these two steps:
+Nomad Cruise XI leaves in April 2020 from the Caribbean to Portugal, and you can get 100 Euros OFF, plus expedited review of your application, by completing these two steps: Nomad Cruise XI is cancelled due to coronavirus

 - Step 1. book through this link, AND